grempe/tss-rb/README.md

 secret = Combiner.new(shares, args).combine
 ```

-#### Arguments
+### Arguments

-The `shares` is used when recreating the secret and must be provided as an Array
+`shares` (required) : Must be provided as an Array of encoded Share Byte Strings.
-of encoded Share Byte Strings.
-You must provide at least as many shares as determined
+You must provide at least `threshold` shares as specified when the secret was split.
-by the `threshold` value set when the shares were originally created.
-If you
-provide too few shares a `Tss::Error` exception will be raised.
+Providing too few shares will result in a `Tss::Error` exception being raised.

-The second argument expects a Hash and is set to use the following defaults:
+`args` (optional) : A Hash or options to determine how shares are selected if
+more than `threshold` shares are provided, and for determining the output format.

+Defaults :

 ```ruby
 args = {share_selection: :strict_first_x, output: :string_utf8}
 ```

+#### Share selection

-`share_selection:` : This option determines how the Array of incoming shares
+`share_selection:` : This key determines how the Array of incoming shares
-to be re-combined should be handled.
-One of the following options is valid:
+to be re-combined should be handled when more than `threshold` shares are
+provided.
+One of the following `Symbol` values for this key are valid:

 `:strict_first_x` : If `M` shares are required as a threshold, then the
 first `M` shares in the Array of `shares` provided will be used.
 All other